janwilmake/curlmcp/README.md

 - Markdown Transformation Proxy for popular websites such as X and GitHub
 - Capped free use (per-hour ratelimit), pay as you go after hitting cap.
 - Shareable instruction templates

+# My principles for making the LLM actually work well with tons of tools:

+1. As the LLM knows popular websites, instruct it to simply use the web like normal.
+2. Under water, ensure every input is somehow routed to the right substitute website(s).
+3. Ensure every response is markdown and contains very few tokens, ideally less than 1000!
+This ensures we can do many steps.
+4. Ensure the dead ends guide the LLM back on track.
+5. Ensure every step in a multi-step process contains instructions about what to do next.
+6. Ensure the path the LLM visit is the same as the path the user or crawler visits.
+Respond well on accept header and other information to distinguish.

+How should product builders of today become ready to allow for this?

+1. Most APIs use POST, but GET is easier to be instructed about, as it can be done in markdown.
+Let's promote making APIs GET and promote super easy to understand URL structures with minimal token length.
+2. Ensure to use OpenAPI to show the possible endpoints and routing.
+Your API should be the first-class citizen, not your website.
+3. Ensure to make your openapi explorable by either putting it right on the root at `/openapi.json`, or by putting redirecting to it from `/.well-known/openapi` if that's not possible.
+4. Ensure all your pages that are exposed as text/html also expose a non-html variant (preferably markdown, or yaml if structured data can also be useful) that is under 1000 tokens with the same/similar functionality.
+5. Hitting errors in your API should always guide the agent back on track, just like we do with humans.
+Try buildling these UX pathways on the API level!

+Is it somehow possible to provide this as a middleware to APIs?
+For sure!
+The one tool to rule them all is curl (or fetch), and it could be made safe in the following way:

+- Ensure to route away from human-first websites to ai-optimised websites.
+- Ensure to truncate the response to never be above a certain limit
+- Ensure to prefer accepting markdown

 # Usage